python/mypy/docs/source/config_file.rst

 section of the command line docs.

 ``no_implicit_optional`` (bool, default False)
-    Changes the treatment of arguments with a default value of None by not implicitly making their type Optional.
+    Changes the treatment of arguments with a default value of ``None`` by not implicitly making their type :py:data:`~typing.Optional`.

 ``strict_optional`` (bool, default True)
     Enables or disables strict Optional checks.
 If False, mypy treats ``None``